Contents

 Visa offers roadside coverage for a flat fee of $69.95 per service.
 Mastercard's RoadAssist service provides benefits for a pre-negotiated fee.

-The dealership where you purchase your car might also have an offer like this.
-When negotiating, it never hurts to ask for additional benefits.
+The car dealership where you purchase your car might also have an offer like this.
+When negotiating with a car dealer, it never hurts to ask for additional benefits for new cars.
 The worst you can be told is no. Keep in mind that roadside assistance is not an alternative to car insurance, and you should still call 911 if you are in an accident.
 It will also not pay for major repairs, so be sure you are getting your car regularly maintained and inspected to avoid these issues.

 A roadside assistance policy can typically be used on multiple cars as the plan stays with the person.
 This can be a great way to save money for the household by sharing a policy and avoiding costly tow fees.